NOT UNDER THE LAW BUT UNDER GRACE

 Circumcision was used in general application to mean righteous and holy, acceptable to the Lord and suitable for use by His people.

-And when ye shall come into the land, and shall have planted all manner of trees for food, then ye shall count the fruit thereof as uncircumcised: three years shall it be as uncircumcised unto you: it shall not be eaten of.
+‘When you come into the land, and have planted all kinds of trees for food, then you shall count their fruit as uncircumcised.
+Three years it shall be as uncircumcised to you.
+It shall not be eaten.
 (Leviticus 19:23)

 For the first three years the fruit of the trees was regarded as “uncircumcised,” that is, not suitable for the use of God’s people.

-And when Peter was come up to Jerusalem, they that were of the circumcision contended with him, saying, Thou wentest in to men uncircumcised, and didst eat with them.
-(Acts 11:2,3)
+And when Peter came up to Jerusalem, those of the circumcision contended with him,

 Paul wrote a letter to the churches of Galatia in which he discussed circumcision, referring also to the entire Law of Moses.

-This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?
+This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?
 (Galatians 3:2)

 The relationship between the Law of Moses and the grace of God in Christ is seldom, it appears, presented clearly.
 The Christian position often is stated as, we are not under the Law but under grace; or, Christ is the end of the Law for righteousness to everyone who believes.